 - MariaDB Maxscale which operate at layer 7 persistent connection.

 - Maxadmin command line utility to list servers that are in the cluster

-Jochen has also laid emphasis on future meet ups and the proposal for members if they could find other suitable environment to carry out more interesting meet ups in days to come.
-No one could deny that they have not learn anything.
+Jochen has also laid emphasis on future meetups and the proposal for members if they could find other suitable environments to carry out more interesting meetups in days to come.
+No one could deny that they have not learned anything.
 Indeed, the meet up was really interesting and fruitful.
-Some stickers were shared having the MariaDB logo which i have already pasted at the back of my Laptop 🙂
+Some stickers were shared having the MariaDB logo which I have already pasted at the back of my Laptop 🙂